 Pain relief may require the use of antivenom and narcotics that must be prescribed by a physician.
 If the victim is experiencing pain that impacts their entire body and not just localized pain, or is having whole-body symptoms, emergency treatment should be sought immediately.
 Treatments at home for black widow bites are limited but may include cold or warm compresses and over-the-counter pain relievers such as ibuprofen and acetaminophen.

-So when it comes to black widows, you should remain cautious, but please know, a bite is going to kill you.
+So when it comes to black widows, you should remain cautious, but please know, a bite isn’t going to kill you.